 On January 6th 1942 Annie Thompson presented an inscribed dummy shell to a Soviet trade union boss on behalf of ‘the workers of England’.
 The 23-year-old from 116 Gartons Lane in Sutton was a senior overlooker of an unnamed shell factory, which was being visited by Nikolay Shvernik.
 For reasons of security newspapers weren’t allowed to state the locations of munitions works, although the factory claimed to be the nation’s record producer of anti-aircraft shells.
 Shvernik was secretary of the All-Union Central Council of Trade Unions (the Russian equivalent to the TUC) and upon being handed the shell by Annie Thompson, Shvernik was reported to have raised it aloft and said: “Lets have more such shells; not dummy ones, live shells.”
 The shell was inscribed: ‘To the U.S.S.R., from the Workers of England’.
 In 1946 Nikolay Shvernik became President of the USSR.
 Major George H. J. Fenney of Catterall House, Mill Lane, Sutton was killed on January 22nd 1942 in the Middle East.
 Born in 1912, the ex-Cowley School pupil worked as an electrical engineer after graduating from Liverpool University.
 Major Fenney joined the Royal Engineers soon after the outbreak of war and served in France.
 He was awarded the Military Cross for gallantry during the heavy fighting and evacuation at St Valéry-en-Caux in June 1940 and was drafted to the Middle East some months later.
 James Emblem Johnson was largely responsible for the construction of a rifle range in Sherdley Park about 1942-43, when he served as a Sergeant in the C Company Home Guard at Sherdley Hall.
 He’d been born in 1888, the son of Edwin and Amelia Johnson and was brought up in Sutton at 5 Taylor’s Row and then at 6 Junction Lane, two doors from the Prince of Wales pub.
 The family ran a stationers and tobacconists shop at the latter address and in the 1901 census, twelve-years-old James is recorded as a part time worker at Sutton's Sheeting Sheds.
 The family later moved to 89 and 97 Junction Lane, the latter being James's recorded address during his period of military service.

 James became a pre-war Yeomanry soldier in the 2nd South Lancashire Brigade where he was a bugler and during WW1 initially served in the Lancashire Hussars.
 From November 1917 to March 1919 he served in the 1/1st Queens Own Oxfordshire Hussars with the rank of Saddler.
 James Emblem Johnson died at the age of 64 from pulmonary tuberculosis on July 21st 1952 at 142 Mill Lane, the detached house next to the Mill House.
 He was still working for British Railways as a sheet repairer and Percy Griffiths, the Mayor of St.Helens, who was also a railway man, attended his funeral at St.Nicholas Church.
 A report in the Liverpool Daily Post of April 1st 1942 stated that Sgt.
 Robert Griffiths of 343 Clock Face Road was a prisoner of war.
 In May 1943 newspapers reported that a message had been received through a German source that POW Fusilier Thomas Carroll (14202870) of 235 Leach Lane was safe and well.
 In January 1944 newspapers reported that a message had been received through a German source that airman POW Sergeant Bertram McConnell of Mill Lane in Sutton was ‘Making good progress.
 Feeling quite well.’
+In October 1942 Bert had married Julia Caulfield and in later years her brother Bernard would become a famous judge.
+See article here.
 During the weekend of June 27th and 28th 1942, an invasion exercise took place in Sutton and St.Helens, which involved troops, the Home Guard, the local defence services and the public.
 On August 25th 1942 ten Sutton boys appeared in St.Helens Juvenile Court charged with doing wilful damage to five ventilators in an air raid shelter off Taylor Street.
 The lads were aged between 14 and 16 and came from Station Road, Fisher Street, Edgeworth Street, Reginald Road, Taylor Street etc. The chairman W. G. Gentry criticised their attitude saying: “Not one of you has had the decency even to say you are sorry.
 We are going to shame you by publishing your names [in the newspapers] and we are going to make you pay for what you have done.”
 Each boy was fine £2 2s 6d., which could be paid in instalments of five shillings a week.
 If their fines were not paid off within 2 months, they would be sent to a remand home for 14 days.
 During the war years, with many fathers away or busy with war-related activities, there were many incidents of anti-social behaviour, as such incidents are now known.
 On the same day that the ten Sutton lads appeared in the Juvenile Court, ninety other youngsters were also scheduled to appear to face charges against them.
 A mound (which some call Choccy Hill) along with part of its supporting brickwork which was used by C Company Home Guard in Sherdley Park as a buttress for training exercises still exists.
 You can view details here.
 On January 25th 1943 the Manchester Evening News printed a short message from POW Gunner Bert Connah (1578147) of 8 Morris Street, Sutton Oak who was being held in Germany.
 It read “Dear Nan and Dad, Keep smiling.
 I am well.
 Bert”.

 Petty Officer (Stoker) John Roger Fairclough of Sutton died on April 18th 1943 onboard submarine HMS P-615 when it was torpedoed by German U-Boat U-123.
 All hands were lost when the submarine was hit some 100 nautical miles south-west of Freetown in Sierra Leone.
 Reports stated that the sub sank within five seconds after being torpedoed.
 In November 1942 John had been awarded the Distinguished Service Medal as an AB Stoker onboard HMS Utmost.
 He was the son of Hugh and Mary Fairclough, who in the 1911 census were living in Sutton in Webb Street and in the 1939 Register they are resident at 88A Baxters Lane.
 John's parents are buried in Sutton Parish Churchyard, his father dying within a year of his son's death at sea and his mother six years later.
 Their sailor son is remembered on the headstone of their grave but is not actually buried within.
 John is also remembered on the Plymouth Royal Naval memorial panel 81, column 3.
 (Research by Barry Riley) Process worker James McGovern of 35 Belvedere Avenue, Sutton, was fined 40 shillings in court on 13th August 1943 for failing to turn up for firewatch duties at his place of work (probably UGB).
 Anyone who volunteered for civil defence work during the war – including Home Guard and ARP duties – could be fined for absenteeism.
 McGovern said the reason he didn’t attend was that he was suffering from dermatitis.
 In late October 1943, Driver Frank Riddle of the Royal Army Service Corps (RASC) was repatriated from Germany.
 Before the war Frank, who was born in 1917, had lived at 267 Mill Lane with widower father Albert and had driven a petrol tanker for a living.
 He was captured by the Germans at Dunkirk and had married bride Dorothy from Wrexham just before the war broke out.
 Able Seaman Frederick Ormiston of 6 Egerton Street in Sutton (off Sutton Road) was decorated with the Distinguished Service Medal by King George VI at Buckingham Palace in February 1944.
 Peter Atherton had studied at St. Anne’s school in Sutton and then worked at Pilkington’s until joining the Navy in 1941.
 He was wounded and taken prisoner in North Africa and held in Italy for nine months until being released by the allies.
 However the 21-year-old Able Seaman, of Boscow Crescent in Sutton, was then killed in action in June 1944 when serving with the allied invasion forces.